Skip to content

 The safety profile of CBD is significantly better than that of THC:

-The differences between CBD and THC are also reflected in legality, which varies significantly from one jurisdiction to another.
+The differences between CBD and THC are also reflected in their regulatory status, which varies significantly from one jurisdiction to another.

-CBD derived from hemp is legal in most European countries and in many states worldwide.
-Products with THC content below legal limits can be sold freely.
-The European Court of Justice has ruled that CBD is not a narcotic and that member states cannot ban its sale if it is legally produced.
+CBD derived from industrial hemp is widely available across European countries.
+The Court of Justice of the EU (Kanavape, 2020) ruled that CBD is not a narcotic and that member states cannot in principle ban its sale if legally produced in another member state.
+Specific national rules vary and continue to evolve.

 THC: Controlled in Many Countries

 THC is a controlled substance in many countries.
-Marijuana (with high THC content) is illegal for recreational use in most of Europe.
-Medical cannabis containing THC is permitted with medical prescription in some states for patients with specific conditions.
+Cannabis with high THC content is subject to narcotics legislation in most of Europe.
+Medical cannabis containing THC is permitted with medical prescription in some jurisdictions for patients with specific conditions.

-Legal Products: The Key Is the THC/CBD Ratio
+CBD Products: The Key Is Low THC Content

-Legal cannabis products in Europe generally have a THC content below 0.2%.
-This low THC content ensures the absence of psychoactive effects.
+CBD products from the industrial hemp supply chain in Europe typically reference the national thresholds (e.g. EU CAP cap of 0.3% THC since 2023).
+This low THC content is generally insufficient to produce relevant psychoactive effects.
 You can purchase CBD products without a prescription from physical shops and online retailers.

-If you are looking for high quality CBD products with THC content within legal limits:
+If you are looking for high quality CBD products with low THC content from the industrial hemp supply chain:

 Frequently Asked Questions: CBD vs THC